Lei-Lei-alpha/Molecular-Dynamics-Molecular-Cages/README.md

 Please ensure you cite our paper if you used our methods in your research.
 Our paper was just accepted by JACS Au, we will put the citation information here once it is available.

 ## Contacts
 Please contact [Lei Lei](mailto:Lei.Lei@nottingham.ac.uk) or [Dr Sanliang Ling](mailto:sanliang.ling@nottingham.ac.uk) for further computational details of the simulation results.
-Any other correspondence regarding this paper should be sent to [Dr Shaodong Zhang](mailto:sdzhang@sjtu.edu.cn).
+Any other correspondence regarding the paper should be sent to [Dr Shaodong Zhang](mailto:sdzhang@sjtu.edu.cn).